firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="16"}

-The `:template` key to `render()` allows us to assign a template to render.
+The `:template` key to `render` lets us assign a <mark>view template</mark>.
 We specify the name of a folder `game_templates/` and file `user_rock.html.erb` that will contain all of our HTML.
-This is an `.erb` for *embedded Ruby template* file, rather than a plain old `.html` file.
+This file is an `.html.erb`, for *embedded Ruby template*, rather than a plain `.html` file.

-We create this file in the existing `app/views/` folder, which is a way better place than `public/`, because users do not have access to all of its contents.
-We will keep things organized and put different templates in different sub-folders.
-Do not put the `.html.erb` file in the `app/views/layouts/` folder that already exists, first make a new folder in `app/views/` called `game_templates/` then make the new file in this folder called `user_rock.html.erb`.
+We can now create this file in the existing `app/views/` folder.
+All of our application view templates will go here.
+It is far safer folder than `public/`, because users do not have access to its contents, and cannot modify the source code.

+We want to keep things organized and put different templates in different sub-folders.
+Do not put the `.html.erb` file in the `app/views/layouts/` folder that already exists.

+First make a new folder in `app/views/` by right-clicking on the folder and selecting "New Folder...", then naming the folder `game_templates`.
+Then, right-click on this new folder, select "New File...", and create `user_rock.html.erb`.
+The entire filepath will look like `app/views/game_templates/user_rock.html.erb`.

-**BENP: insert image(s) (gifs? would be better here; cf. video 00:25:20) of new folder and new file steps in GitPod**
+**BENP: insert gif of create new folder and create new file steps in GitPod**

-You can call the `game_templates/user_rock.html.erb` folder and file whatever you want.
-The user will not see the folder or the file, they will only see `"/rock"`, the specified route.
+By using `:template =>` in `render`, Rails knows to look in `app/views/`.
+We could call the `game_templates/user_rock.html.erb` folder and file whatever we want.
+The user will not see the folder or the file, they will only see **/rock**, the specified route, in their browser.

-Now you can enter in your new `user_rock.html.erb` file some HTML to render:
+Open the newly created `user_rock.html.erb` file and add some HTML to render:

 ```html
 <!-- app/views/game_templates/user_rock.html.erb -->